yinjjiew/yinjjiew.github.io/_pages/about.md

 ##### About Me

-I am a PhD student at the University of Chicago.
-I currently focus on reinforcement learning for digital agents, while collaborating closely with [Seed Pretrain Lab](https://seed.bytedance.com/en/) and [Princeton AI Lab](https://ai.princeton.edu/ai-lab).
+I was a PhD student at UChicago, but I recently left to devote myself to building interesting things.

 Before that, I graduated from the School of Gifted Young at USTC, where I majored in Math, ranked first in Probability and Statistics Track.
 I published first-author paper in top theoretical statistics journal Biometrika.